 Training: State agencies are provided customized training and materials based on their State crash reports and truck and bus supplemental forms.
-The FMCSA also provides training to SAFETYNET operators to improve the quality of the inspection and crash data input into SAFETYNET and uploaded to MCMIS.
+The FMCSA also provides training regarding SAFETYNET, the system used by State and Federal staff to input inspection and crash data and then uploaded to MCMIS.
 The training is designed to help SAFETYNET operators with the following: to improve the data used in the Crash and Inspection Record Completeness measure and the Crash and Inspection Accuracy measure; to run queries in SAFETYNET; to use the Driver Information Resource online tool to search past inspections and crashes in MCMIS; to use Query Central to locate driver, vehicle, and carrier information; to understand the different carrier types used in SAFETYNET; and to resolve non-matches.
+The most recent in-person training events were held in August of 2015 and 2017.